Mayhem (Lady Gaga album): Critical reception

 Mayhem was met with critical acclaim upon its release, with several critics highlighting it as a return to form for Gaga.
-According to the review aggregator Metacritic, Mayhem received "universal acclaim" based on a weighted average score of 84 out of 100 from 24 critic scores, which is the highest-rated album of her career.
+According to the review aggregator Metacritic, Mayhem received "universal acclaim" based on a weighted average score of 84 out of 100 from 23 critic scores, which is the highest-rated album of her career.
 The review aggregator site AnyDecentMusic? compiled 25 reviews and gave the album an average of 7.5 out of 10, based on their assessment of the critical consensus.

 Many critics praised Mayhem for its energetic production, mix of genres, and distinctive artistic vision.
 Rolling Stones Brittany Spanos rated it four stars, describing the album as "the strongest pop release of the year".
 Alexis Petridis of The Guardian highlighted its blend of electronic, house, and disco.
 The Times Ed Potton described it as "a triumphant return to the pop that originally made her famous".
-The Daily Telegraph writer Neil McCormick praised Gaga's song structures and hooks, drawing inspiration from Blondie, David Bowie, Madonna, Prince, and Siouxsie and the Banshees, and concluded that "in such bland pop times, it's good to see her parking her tanks back on the dance floor."
-Varietys Steven J. Horowitz noted the callbacks to her debut album The Fame (2008) and noted it as being "distinctly Gaga."
-Rich Juzwiak from Pitchfork rated it 8/10, calling it "a massive attack of good vibes" and a "reminder of why fans fell in love with Gaga."
-One month after the album was released, Anna Gaca of the same publication included Mayhem among the best of the year so far, describing it as "a maximalist record with analog synths, nods to pop art and campy horror films," ideal for those who had "a formative Andy Warhol phase as a teenager."
+The Daily Telegraph writer Neil McCormick praised Gaga's song structures and hooks, drawing inspiration from Blondie, David Bowie, Madonna, Prince, and Siouxsie and the Banshees, and concluded that "in such bland pop times, it's good to see her parking her tanks back on the dance floor".
+Varietys Steven J. Horowitz noted the callbacks to her debut album, The Fame (2008), and noted it as being "distinctly Gaga".
+Billboards Jason Lipshutz praised it for its mix of "big, bold hooks", noting that the album carries "the same propulsive energy of the Fame Monster era".
+Rich Juzwiak from Pitchfork rated it 8/10, calling it "a massive attack of good vibes" and a "reminder of why fans fell in love with Gaga".
+One month after the album was released, Anna Gaca of the same publication included Mayhem among the best of the year so far, describing it as "a maximalist record with analog synths, nods to pop art and campy horror films," ideal for those who had "a formative Andy Warhol phase as a teenager".

 Los Angeles Times contributor Mikael Wood praised the production and called it "more melodic, more cohesive, and undeniably more fun" than her recent work.
 The New York Timess Lindsay Zoladz called it "fully polished" highlighting Gaga's energetic and maximalist approach.
-The Independents Adam White gave it a five-star review, highlighting Mayhem as a return to her pop sound after a decade of exploring other genres.
-NME writer Nick Levine noted it as a "great Gaga album because it's just so much fun."
-Rolling Stone UKs Richard Burn noted Mayhem had "the very DNA that made her previous records The Fame and Born This Way a success."
-Evening Standard writer India Block gave a five-star review, calling it "music to dance to all night" with "dancefloor bangers" up front and "pure 80s synth" later on.
-Bianca Betancourt from Harper's Bazaar praised Mayhem as "a full-circle reclaiming of Gaga's original sound," citing influences from Bowie, Prince, and Michael Jackson, and calling it "a complete representation of her musical evolution."
+The Independents Helen Brown gave it a five-star review, highlighting Mayhem as a return to her pop sound after a decade of exploring other genres.
+NME writer Nick Levine noted it as a "great Gaga album because it's just so much fun".
+Rolling Stone UKs Richard Burn noted Mayhem had "the very DNA that made her previous records The Fame and Born This Way a success".
+The London Standard writer India Block gave a five-star review, calling it "music to dance to all night" with "dancefloor bangers" up front and "pure 80s synth" later on.
+Bianca Betancourt from Harper's Bazaar praised Mayhem as "a full-circle reclaiming of Gaga's original sound," citing influences from Bowie, Prince, and Michael Jackson, and calling it "a complete representation of her musical evolution".